Interest Rates: Fixed vs Variable

 Variable Interest Rates

-For those of us that are comfortable with a little uncertainty, Variable rates provide potential for interest saving and term flexibility.
+For those of us that are comfortable with uncertainty, Variable rates provide potential for interest saving and term flexibility.

 Variable rates are based on a lenders prime rate; plus or minus a set premium of discount.
 These rates are mostly available on 5 year terms.
-However, unlike fixed interest rate, the penalty is calculated only using 3 months interest.
-So, breaking the mortgage will likely be significantly less costly.
+However, unlike fixed interest rate, the penalty is only a 3 months interest calculation.
+With this in mind, breaking the mortgage will likely be significantly less costly in understanding Interest Rates: Fixed vs Variable.